 And if you are also building a company to be the trustee of the Family Trust then wait until your company is incorporated.
 Then wait until you have built and signed the Family Trust.
 And only then can the Family Trust make an offer to buy an asset.

-1. The law firm’s covering letter – confirming our law firm authored the family trust.
+1. The law firm’s cover letter – confirming our law firm authored the family trust.

 2. Trust Opinion Certificate on our law firm’s letterhead, signed by one of our lawyers.
 This is required by your bank.